aymantaybi/eth-logs-indexer/README.md

-# ronin-events-indexer
+# eth-logs-indexer

- Listen to ronin emitted events and save the decoded output to mongodb instance
+Pull EVM blockchain logs and save the decoded output to a local database